TheMrAI/Cpp/README.md

 This repository is 100% formatted by [clang-format](https://clang.llvm.org/docs/ClangFormat.html), using a configuration based on the built in
 Google style.

+Auto formatting can be executed by:
+> autoformat.py

+Which will auto format all staged files and re-stage them after the modification.
+This makes it a convenient candidate for being used as a git pre-commit hook.

 ### Extra checks

 To make sure as few errors are made as possible [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) is also employed.
 Almost all checks are